hysamah/ES_project2/README.md

 Inside this function, the data from the flex sensor is read. if the read value exceeds the neutral threshold to indicate "neutral", it proceeds to send braking motion bytes to the Dagu.
 Otherwise, on receiving "bent" values the function proceeds to read values from the IMU sensor to check if the angles indicate forward motion or rotation.
 The speed values are made proportional to the IMU angle readings (Greater angle leads to higher speed in a certain direction)

 ### Glove Systick Handler
-we modified the systec handler so that we can set a counter for taking samples per suitable time.
+we modified the SysTick Handler so that we can set a counter for taking samples per suitable time.

 ```
 void SysTick_Handler(void)